19hours/sg-statutes/Acts/Rapid Transit Systems Act.md

 “licensee” means a company which is licensed under this Act to operate any rapid transit system;

+“maintenance” includes the detection and rectification of any faults;

+[21/2010 wef 13/09/2010]

 “railway” means a network or system of fixed horizontal rails, tracks, grooves or other guide-ways on, under or above the ground along which a train moves or runs, and includes all tunnels, viaducts, bridges, crossings, stabling yards, depots, stations and other infrastructures constructed or intended to be constructed for any railway and any extensions thereto;

 “railway area” means the land delineated as such in plans and maps prepared under section 3(1) or (3);

 “railway premises” means any area, space or building owned or occupied by the Authority which is designed, equipped or set apart for the carriage of passengers by train or for affording facilities incidental to the carriage of passengers by train and includes any train on such premises;

-“rapid transit system” means any one of the railways or any part thereof set up or intended to be set up under this Act to meet the transport requirements of the public and includes the Mass Rapid Transit system set up under the repealed Act;
+“rapid transit system” means any railway line, or a combination of 2 or more railway lines, and any part thereof comprised in that line or those lines set up or intended to be set up under this Act to meet the transport requirements of the public and includes the Mass Rapid Transit system set up under the repealed Act;

-“repealed Act” means the repealed Mass Rapid Transit Corporation Act;
+“repealed Act” means the repealed Mass Rapid Transit Corporation Act (Cap.
+172, 1988 Ed.);

 “train” includes a carriage, tram, car or other vehicle for the carriage of passengers on a railway.

 [3/98]

+[21/2010 wef 13/09/2010]

 ## PART II